 TGbe editor: Please add the following paragraphs after the first paragraph in clause 35.7.3

-An r-TWT scheduling AP, while advertising a restricted TWT schedule, shall indicate whether or not the schedule is available for accommodating any new memberships.
-If the Restricted TWT Schedule Full subfield in the Broadcast TWT Info subfield in a Restricted TWT Parameter Set field is set to 1, it indicates that the corresponding restricted TWT schedule is not available for accommodating any new membership; otherwise, it is available for new membership.
+An r-TWT scheduling AP, while advertising a restricted TWT schedule, shall indicate whether or not the schedule is available for accommodating any new membership.
+If the Restricted TWT Schedule Full subfield in the Broadcast TWT Info subfield in a Restricted TWT Parameter Set field is set to 1, it indicates that the corresponding restricted TWT schedule is full and not available for accommodating any new membership; otherwise, it is available for new membership.
 A STA should not request to establish membership in a restricted TWT schedule advertised by the r-TWT scheduling AP with Restricted TWT Schedule Full subfield set to 1. (#6414)